yangmingwanli/Object-Detection-with-TPU-and-Pi/README.md

 ## Model Used
 MobileNet V2 trained on COCO dataset and optimized for TPU inference

+## What scipt does:
+Detect objects of interests, warning if object is near center of image, non-maximum suppression.

 ## Try it out
 Burn Coral [prebuilt image](https://github.com/google-coral/edgetpu-platforms#prebuilt-images-for-raspberry-pis) to Raspberry Pi 4.

-cd to examples-camera/gstreamer folder and replace detect.py with one in this repo.
+cd to examples-camera/gstreamer folder and copy over detect.py in this repo.

 Connect all hardwares, get into front seat of a car.